AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-08-PathIntegrals.md

-The path integral formulation of quantum mechanics, introduced by Feynman in his 1942 doctoral dissertation, provides a third picture of quantum theory complementary to the operator-based formulations of Heisenberg and Schrödinger.
+The path integral formulation of quantum mechanics, introduced by Feynman in his 1942 doctoral dissertation, provides a third picture of quantum theory complementary to the operator-based formulations of Heisenberg and the wave mechanics of Schrödinger.
 In this picture, the quantum mechanical propagator is expressed as a "sum over histories"---a functional integral over all paths connecting initial and final configurations, each weighted by $e^{iS/\hbar}$ where $S$ is the classical